 Broadband speed does vary across the country so it’s always worth checking typical speeds in your area ahead of signing up to a new provider.

-With the rise in mobile usage, a lot of people have bucked the trend of having a landline phone but keep the phone line installed because of their internet connection.
+With the rise in mobile usage, a lot of people have bucked the trend of having a landline phone but keep the phone line installed because of their internet connection

 Although fibre-optic broadband is mostly delivered via cables, most connections (via FTTC) still use the copper phone lines to transfer data into your home.
 This means you’ll have to pay line rental, even if you don’t use a landline for calls.

-With Virgin Media as an exception, most other providers will require an active phone line.
+Most providers will require an active phone line.
 Fortunately, this cost is often rolled into the contract cost.
 To be 100% sure of all your upfront costs, always check with your provider when you take out a new package.

 Being a lot faster and more reliable than an ADSL connection, most people tend to go for a fibre-optic package.
 The main benefit of using fibre is that because of the faster connection, you can have multiple devices connected - downloading, uploading, streaming or simply surfing the web - at the same time, without any lag.